-- The Normal (Fixed Speed) Cruise Control on/ off button is pushed. - The ignition is turned OFF. - You engage Four-Wheel Drive Low. - The Adaptive Cruise Control (ACC) on/off button is pushed.
+- The Normal (Fixed Speed) Cruise Control on/ off button is pushed. - The ignition is placed in the OFF position. - You engage Four-Wheel Drive Low. - The Adaptive Cruise Control (ACC) on/off button is pushed.

-PARKSENSE REAR PARK ASSIST - IF EQUIPPED
+PARKSENSE REAR PARK ASSIST - IF Equipped

-The ParkSense Rear Park Assist system provides visual and audible indications of the distance between the rear fascia and a detected obstacle when backing up, e.g. during a parking maneuver.
+The ParkSense Rear Park Assist system provides visual and audible indications of the distance between the rear fascia and a detected obstacle when backing up (e.g. during a parking maneuver).
 Refer to "ParkSense System Usage Precautions" in this section for limitations of this system and recommendations.

-ParkSense will retain the last system state (enabled or disabled) from the last ignition cycle when the ignition is changed to the ON/RUN position.
+ParkSense will retain the system state (enabled or disabled) from the previous ignition cycle when the ignition is placed in the ON/RUN position.